CONABIO/conabio-geonode/layers_already_imported_in_geonode_conabio_via_geonode_conabio_package/register_TNC/rasters/tnc_samof/README.md

 # Create downloadable links for rasters:

+Shell script:

+`create_downloadable_links_in_geonode.sh`

 ```
 bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Chiapas TNC 2015 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Campeche TNC 2016 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Quintana_Roo TNC 2016 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Yucatan TNC 2016 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Campeche TNC 2019 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Chiapas TNC 2019 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Quintana_Roo TNC 2019 40 classes"
+bash create_downloadable_links_in_geonode.sh "Land cover map for the state of Yucatan TNC 2019 40 classes"
 ```